ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 title: "The case for shorting options"
 ---

-Spoiler: This is a case for investing in the riskiest asset of all: Being short options contracts.
+This is my case for investing in the riskiest asset of all: Being short options contracts.
 There are many articles about this online, but I wanted to do this systematically, myself.

 ### The case for investing